 This is a great attraction for adults and children to visit.
 The Museum also has some interactive displays where you can dress up in period costumes.
 The interactive experience includes a Roman kitchen playhouse and medieval street.

-I personally visited on a quiet day, mid-week after lunch and was great to wander around at my own pace.
+I visited on a quiet day, mid week after lunch, and was great to wander around at my pace.

 The Museum of Gloucester

-The museum is arranged in such a way that it tells the story of Gloucester’s origins as a Roman settlement.
+They arrange the museum in such a way that it tells the story of Gloucester’s origins as a Roman settlement.
 Then its subsequent development through the Dark Ages and Medieval period.
 There is an original Roman wall on display, which is fascinating.
 The wall makes imaginative visitors wonder what life was like under Roman rule.